eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 ## Benchmark tests

 Seven tasks were used as benchmarks.
 Two forms of row filtering: numeric comparisons and regular expression match.
 Join two files on a common key.
 Simple statistical calculations (e.g. mean of column values).
 Convert CSV files to TSV.
-Two column selection tests (aka 'cut'), one with medium width lines, the other on a file with short lines.
+Two column selection tests (aka 'cut'), one with medium width lines, the other with short lines.
 The second column selection test was added in the 2018 study.

 Reasonably large files were used.
 One 4.8 GB, 7 million rows, another 2.7 GB, 14 million rows, and a third file 1.7 GB, 86 million lines.
 Tests against smaller files gave results consistent with the larger file tests.